How the Nitrax Math Keyboard actually works.

 1

-Karabiner-Elements recognizes the shortcut
+Karabiner-Elements recognizes the key combination

 2